 Botox & Filler for the Feet

 Your feet contain 26 bones and joints that support your body’s weight and allow you to stand, balance, walk, and move.
-Although they are the foundation of your body, care of the feet is often overlooked compared to other parts of our body such as our face.
-However, what was once “solely” meant to treat the face can now be used to not only treat the signs of aging feet but also provide therapeutic benefits for the feet.
+Although they are the foundation of your body, care of the feet is often overlooked compared to other parts of our body, such as our face.
+However, what was once “solely” meant to treat the face can now be used to treat the signs of aging feet and provide therapeutic benefits for the feet.
 Dermal fillers and Botox have revolutionized aesthetic medicine by providing a non-surgical alternative to face and body concerns, and this does not exclude the feet.

 What Are Dermal Fillers?

-There are several types of dermal fillers made of different materials such as hyaluronic acid (HA) and poly-L-lactic acid (PLLA).
-HA dermal fillers like Juvederm have hydrating properties whereas PLLA fillers like Sculptra work overtime to stimulate collagen production.
+Several types of dermal fillers are made of different materials, such as hyaluronic acid (HA) and poly-L-lactic acid (PLLA).
+HA dermal fillers like Juvederm have hydrating properties, whereas PLLA fillers like Sculptra work overtime to stimulate collagen production.

 What Is Botox?

-Botox is a toxin that blocks chemical signals from the nerves that are responsible for the contraction of muscles.
+Botox is a toxin that blocks chemical signals from the nerves responsible for muscle contraction.
 Although it has been used as a “wrinkle relaxer” for years, it also has therapeutic medical benefits.

 How Do Injectables Help With Podiatry Concerns?

 Morton’s neuroma is a benign growth between the third and fourth toes that occur when the nerves in the foot are inflamed.
 It can cause pain, burning, tingling, and numbness between the toes.
-Women who wear high heels are susceptible to developing a neuroma as well as people with abnormal bone structure or foot injury.
+Women who wear high heels are susceptible to developing a neuroma, also people with abnormal bone structure or foot injury.

 Botox has been shown to provide therapeutic benefits such as pain relief for Morton’s neuroma with no adverse reactions.
-Botox blocks the release of acetylcholine which results in substantial improvement in the spasticity of the muscles and connective tissue giving an analgesic effect to pain.
+Botox blocks the release of acetylcholine which results in substantial improvement in the muscles and connective tissue spasticity, giving an analgesic effect to pain.
 The results of Botox can last anywhere from 3 to 4 months.

 Hammertoe is when the toes have a permanent bend downward.
 It is usually caused by wearing high heel shoes or shoes with a narrow-toe boxer.
 Botox can be injected into the muscles that cause a hammertoe, allowing them to relax and decreasing the bend.